jasondippel/covid-19-display/covid-canada-service/README.md

 # covid-canada-service

-This is the service that all requests will go through.
-This service will then handle them and call other services as needed.
+This is the service that deals with getting the covid data for Canada.

 ## Endpoints